victorlga/vehicle-routing-problem/README.md

 ### 3. Local Search
 Local search provided a good balance between solution quality and computation time.
 The heuristic approach quickly found feasible routes, and the addition of randomness helped avoid local optima.
 This method showed stable performance as the number of cities increased, although the quality of the routes was sometimes suboptimal compared to global search.

 ### 4. Parallel Local Search
-I have created two Parallel Local Searches: one using only OpenMP and another using both OpenMP and MPI.

-#### Parallel Local Search with OpenMP
-This method leveraged multi-threading to distribute the computation of the local search across multiple threads.
-This approach efficiently improved performance by reducing computation times and providing good route costs.

-### 4. Parallel Local Search